 A registry collects descriptions of available packages.
 Conceptually it's a database of packages.
 Crucially, it doesn't store the content/sources of packages, but only descriptions of them (see below).

-Most of the time, developers only work with the github.com/toitware/registry registry, which is maintained by Toit.
+Most of the time, developers only work with the public github.com/toitware/registry registry.
 However, TPM supports multiple registries.
-Companies are free to create their own private registries and use them instead of, or in addition to the public Toit registry.
+Companies are free to create their own private registries and use them instead of, or in addition to, the public Toit registry.

 Similar to packages, registries also exist in two variants: Git and local registries.
 Git registries are added to TPM with a Git-URL, and can be synchronized with

-toit pkg sync (see the toit CLI section for more).
+toit.pkg sync (see the quick start section for more).

 Local registries are just pointers to a path that contains descriptions.